gracepbarros/gracepbarros.github.io/index.md

         label: Resolve Locações e Serviços Ltda, Rio de Janeiro, RJ – Brazil
         dates: 04.2018 – 02.2022
         description: <li>Monitored company’s bank accounts to feed and update commercial integrated system.</li><li>Developed strong relationships with stakeholders such as banks, investors, and regulatory agencies, to improve the company's access to funding and support.</li><li>Verified financial data and ensured its accuracy, improving the quality and accuracy of financial reports</li><li>Managed inventory shops that were requested by the Inventory Manager, ensuring that there were the financial means for the mechanical team supplies.</li>
+      - name: Programming Teacher Assistant
+        label: Rio de Janeiro Federal University, Rio de Janeiro, RJ – Brazil
+        dates: 07.2018 – 12.2019
+        description: <li>Developed my own skills in Python programming and gained a deeper understanding of the language and its applications and gained valuable technical skills that serve me well in my career by debugging students’ codes.</li><li>Provided personalized support and encouragement helped students feel confident in their abilities and motivated to continue learning.</li><li>Helped students to identify areas for improvement and provided guidance on how to address these challenges, leading to improved performance through my evaluations of students' assignments.</li>

  - type: contact.html
     section_id: contact
     background_style: bg-dark-colour